 In a business setting, finding out the suitable software & hardware components that create the whole cloud environment is important.
 While you can choose the hardware as off-the-shelf pieces and can choose the software as per business requirement & budget.
 The leading cloud service providers offer the whole package of paired hardware & software.

-The fundamental components of the cloud-based architecture are:
+The fundamental components of the cloud computing architecture are:

 Besides the front-end and back-end platforms, cloud-based delivery allows transmitting information via various cloud infrastructures such as Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-Service (SaaS).